muhammadsalah7/Facebook-Bug-Report-Documentation/README.md

 ## 🛠️ Overview

-This task showcases two real-world bugs identified and documented in the **Facebook mobile application** `v517.0.0.42.97`.
+This project showcases two real-world bugs identified and documented in the **Facebook mobile application** `v517.0.0.42.97`.
 Each bug entry includes clear reproduction steps, expected vs. actual outcomes, and attached evidence to demonstrate quality assurance skills in manual testing and bug reporting.

 ---